thrashemall/Spider/README.markdown

 1. Update gems with <code>bundle install</code>
 1. Add the URLs you want to spider to config.yml.
 1. Run <code>ruby spider.rb</code>
+1. Kill it with <code>CTRL-c</code>

+### Settings

+The following settings may be manipulated in <code>config.yml</code>:

+* *urls* (array) : a comma separated list of URLs to spider.
+For most sites, you'll want to include the 'www' subdomain also.
+* *console* (boolean) : writes each page spidered to the terminal, matrix-style.
+Useful for knowing if it's running or not.
+* *skip_hash_links* (boolean) : ignore hash anchors links like http://example.com#main-content.
+If the site relies on hash URLs, you might have a bad time.
+* *test_mode* (boolean) : limits the depth of the search to only those pages that can be reached in one hop.
+Useful for checking if the spider likes your URLs before you commit to launching it.